alibaba/graph-learn/docs/operator.md

 pip install dist/your_wheel_name.whl -U
 ```

-# How to use an operator
+# How to Use an Operator

 For example, if a new sampler named **xxxSampler**, you can call it like this: